Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 #### Installing AMPs with the SDK

-The projects created from the Alfresco SDK archetypes are configured to deploy either JARs or AMPs to the ACS / Share docker container.
+The projects created from the Alfresco SDK archetypes are configured to deploy either JARs or AMPs to the Content Services / Share docker container.
 The only thing to do is modify the `pom.xml` file of the corresponding docker module / project in order to properly configure the dependencies and the Maven dependency plugin.

 ##### All-In-One project